John Leslie Roberts

 According to records, the tank he was riding in, ran over a land mine near Chau Lam (2), 7 kilometers east of Que Son Vietnam.
 He died from wounds and burns received while in that tank which was on a combat sweep operation.

 John Roberts, the mechanic, should not have been on that tank as there is no place for an extra person if they were to come under small arms fire.
-He was short in stature so the Lieutenant in charge allowed him to ride on the "safer" vehicle in the troop's sweep of the area.
+But the Lieutenant in charge allowed him to ride on the "safer" vehicle in the troop's sweep of the area because the belief was that riding in his normally assigned position in an Armored Cav Vehicle was not as secure as riding the tank.
 John had been in Vietnam for less than 60 days when he was killed.

-The story of the crew assigned to A-35 was e-mailed to the webmaster of Hill829 website or BlackhawkDragoons.com recently by Richard Brummett a former tank driver of the ill fated A-35.
+The story of the crew assigned to A-35 was e-mailed to the webmaster of Hill29 website or BlackhawkDragoons.com recently by Richard Brummett a former tank driver of the ill fated A-35.

 The Third platoon of Alpha Troop split away from the rest of the troop in a sweep of the countryside at the Quang Tin/Quang Nam Provincial border.
 Tank A-35 was at the head of the column as was customary.
 The thinking was it was a lot better for a 52 ton tank to hit a land mine instead of an 11 ton scout track.
 Unfortunately, A-35 hit a devastating land mine that killed everyone on board.
-One witness recalls recalls the fireball and the rounds cooking off afterward.
-The tank was totally destroyed.
+One witness recalls the fireball and the rounds cooking off afterward.

 Five (5) A Troopers were killed in the explosion.
 They were: